gingerlong/gingerlong.github.io/index.md

 ## Preprint

-- [A characterization of multigraphs reaching Goldbuer’s bound of chromatic index]. joint with Qiong Fan, Chunxiang Wang, Shijing Wang.
+- A characterization of multigraphs reaching Goldbuer’s bound of chromatic index. joint with Qiong Fan, Chunxiang Wang, Shijing Wang.